devgateway/ansible-role-nginx/README-site.md

 #### `names`

 Required.
 A list of [domains, wildcards, or regexes](http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name), by which server will respond.
 Those are canonical names of the site causing Nginx to serve site content, not redirect elsewhere.
 The first name in the list will be considered the *primary* name, see the next member.
+Primary name may start with a dot: `.example.org`.

 #### `redirect_from`